jberlako/jeremiah-training-plan/README.md

 As a beginning lifter, you'll be able to make strength gains quickly.
 We'll take advantage of this by making sure that you're in a slight calorie surplus.
-This ensure that you're recovering and building muscle at your maximum capacity while learning these compound lifts.
+This ensures that you're recovering and building muscle at your maximum capacity while learning these compound lifts.

 To ensure that we're in a calorie surplus, we're going to start tracking your nutrient intake.
 Choose a food tracking app that you like and start keeping